 Q.Won't my GladRags pads get stained or have an odor?

 The best way to prevent stains is to soak or rinse GladRags immediately in cold water so the stains do not set.
 The color pads don't show stain - the undyed pads may stain a bit.
 And since there's no plastic to trap in moisture, GladRags don't have the odor many women who use disposable pads experience.

 If you want to use additional laundry boosters, we recommend Rockin' Green's Femme Rock detergent.
 Natural enzyme stain removers, like Bi-O-Kleen's Bac-Out and Ruby's Red Wash are also effective.
-The following products have also been suggested by GladRags users: borax, lemon juice, hydrogen peroxide, vinegar, or drying your GladRags in the sun.
+The following products have also been suggested by GladRags users as an effective addition to their soaking water: borax, lemon juice, hydrogen peroxide, vinegar, or drying your GladRags in the sun.
 Also, keep in mind that stains do not mean the pads are dirty.

 Q.Where can I get a soaking container?